We send you two different statements throughout the year.

 Because Investment Managers will calculate and apply their charges differently, and do not provide exact monetary amounts charged for each investor, the amount you will have actually paid may differ from the amount we’ve calculated.
 We show our calculation to illustrate how much your chosen funds or trusts have cost you.

-Whenever you place a trade, you will pay a transaction charges which we provide you before any trade.
-The transaction charges include:
+Whenever you place a trade, you will pay a dealing charge which we provide you before any trade.
+The dealing charges include:

 - Telephone dealing commission £25